 Location: Saline Bay, Mayreau

-This morning was filled with a classic Blue Planet documentary (everyone loves learning about deep sea creatures) and a VHF exam (congrats to everyone on their radio communication certifications!).
+This morning was filled with a classic Blue Planet documentary (everyone loves learning about deep-sea creatures) and a VHF exam (congrats to everyone on their radio communication certifications!).
 After an early lunch of delicious vegetable fajitas, we began our largest task of the day: the long-awaited Leadership Challenge Course.

 Adelaide tested our teamwork skills with a carpet flipping activity in which we all had to stand on a small blue towel and flip it over without any of our feet leaving the towel.
 I was impressed by my team’s efficiency and time of just under 3 minutes.
 I later learned that we were the slowest group.

 We next went rushing back across Mayreau in search of a salt pond.
 We found the pond, along with an adorable dog who tagged along with us for the remainder of the course.
 Riley named him Goat.
 We headed with Goat over to the windward bay, where our final (and greatest) challenge awaited us.
-We needed to dig a tunnel through the sand under an electric fence (read: metal bar) so that each team member could pass under without being electricuted (read: touching the metal bar).
+We needed to dig a tunnel through the sand under an electric fence (read: metal bar) so that each team member could pass under without being electrocuted (read: touching the metal bar).
 Not reaching our heads across the line proved difficult: it took us 4 attempts to succeed.
-After we dug up at least one thousand conch shells and copious quantities of sand, I managed to wriggle head first underneath the bar.
-I could then help clear a pathway for my teammates from the other side, and it was relatively smooth sailing from there as each one of them also slid head first below the bar.
+After we dug up at least one thousand conch shells and copious quantities of sand, I managed to wriggle headfirst underneath the bar.
+I could then help clear a pathway for my teammates from the other side, and it was relatively smooth sailing from there as each one of them also slid headfirst below the bar.

-Victorious, we read our final clue which lead us racing (and swimming) back to Ocean Star.
+Victorious, we read our final clue, which leads us racing (and swimming) back to Ocean Star.
 Or, more specifically, to Ocean Star’s starboard anchor, on which we needed to free dive to retrieve a sail tie.
 I dove down first to loosen the knot, and Zac followed to finish untying it and to bring it up to the surface.
 Upon turning in our sail tie and collected clues to Steve, our Challenge Course was complete.

 At dinner, everyone, regardless of team, gushed over how much they enjoyed the afternoon.
 I know I certainly loved roaming the island with my shipmates and competing in different minigames.
 Overall, the Challenge Course proved a great success.